 1 credit hour, 7 contact hours (1 credit hour will be awarded for each seven (7) hours per week work experience).
 The student will also meet with their advisor 1 hour per week per each credit hour.
-Prerequisite: BMT-2014, BMT-2021, BMT-2022, BMT-2025, and BMT-2464.
+Prerequisite: Enrollment in the Business Technology Program with a minimum of 30 credits from the Plan of Study.
 Course is graded S/U. Along with Internship/Service Learning II and III, course is repeatable up to 12 credit hours.